Miaoyanwang/tensor_publication/hypergraph_matching/notes/readme.txt

 Readme for notes

-Last update: Mar 18
+Last update: Mar 19

+- 0306_22_proof_v2: revised version of 0306_22_proof based on Chanwoo's comments; count true pairs in S with high probability.

 - 0318_22_conj1: try to prove Conjecture 1.

-- 0306_22_proof_v2: revised version of 0306_22_proof based on Chanwoo's comments.

 - 0309_22_smallsimulation: issues about the simulation setups, and the small scale simulation results for unseeded, seeded matching, and seeded matching with non-iterative clean up.